How to Write a Good Cover Letter

 Start with a strong hook

 The first question your cover letter should seek to answer is what sets you aside from other candidates and why the hiring manager should read on.
-It might be particular combination of skills; perhaps your industry experience gives you a good grounding to help the business achieve its mission.
+It might be a particular combination of skills; perhaps your industry experience gives you a good grounding to help the business achieve its mission.
 Even if you’re at the start of your career with modest experience to draw from, your drive to learn and your desire in growing with the company can still put you in good stead.

 Tailor your message